mabel-dev/opteryx/README.md

 ![Opteryx](https://github.com/mabel-dev/opteryx.dev/raw/main/assets/data-stores.png)

 Opteryx supports multiple query engines, dataframe APIs and storage formats.
 You can mix-and-match sources in a single query.
-Opteryx can even `JOIN` datasets stored in different formats and different platforms in the same query, such as Parquet and MySQL.
+Opteryx can even `JOIN` datasets stored in different formats and different platforms in the same query, such as Parquet, Iceberg and MySQL.

 Opteryx allows you to query your data directly in the systems where they are stored, eliminating the need to duplicate data into a common store for analytics.
 This saves you the cost and effort of maintaining duplicates.